 What Is The Streisand Effect?
 (History, Causes, Example)

 The Streisand effect is a social phenomenon that Barbra Streisand and American entertainers proposed.
-When attempting to hide or remove or in some way censor information has the unintended consequence of publicizing it instead and bringing it to everyone’s attention.
+When attempting to hide or remove or in some way censor information, it has the unintended consequence of publicizing it instead and bringing it to everyone’s attention.

 History of the Streisand Effect

 The effect was simple.
 Before the lawsuit, the photo had been downloaded six times publicly, two by Streisand’s attorney.
 The photo was downloaded by people nearly half a million times!
 Endless mischief makers would dedicate themselves to propagating information that someone wanted to be hidden.
-It does seem logical that as the internet grows and as long as it remains primarily unregulated.
+It does seem logical that as the internet grows, as long as it remains primarily unregulated,

 What is the Streisand effect?